the-swanky-shinigami/CustomGWAS/README.md

    * ```Sample_Phenotype_Data.csv```: A corresponding phenotype file with trait values for the same individuals.

-These files are pre-configured in the notebook, so you can run the pipeline out-of-the-box to see how it works.
+These files can be configured in the notebook, so you can run the pipeline out-of-the-box to see how it works.

 ## How to Cite